To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Ed practises in all aspects of shipping and regularly appears in both the Admiralty and Commercial Courts, and in LMAA arbitration.
-He is a supporting member of the LMAA, and accepts appointments as an arbitrator.
+He is a supporting member of the LMAA, and accepts appointments as an arbitrator in appropriate cases.

 He has experience of the whole gamut of shipping disputes, including: collisions, salvage, unsafe ports; speed and performance claims; stevedore damage; cargo damage; detention; deviation; ‘dirty’ bunker disputes; and maritime liens.
 As part of his training, Ed was seconded to Nordisk, where he assisted with a wide range of contentious and non-contentious shipping matters.